Zhanbingli/medical-research-ai-agent/README.md

-# 📚 Medical Literature Agent - Multi-AI Edition
+# 📚 Medical Literature Agent (Lightweight)

 ![screenshot](screenshot.png)

 An AI assistant for searching, analyzing, and synthesizing medical literature from PubMed.
 Built with Python + Streamlit, supporting **multiple AI providers**: Claude, Kimi, and Qwen.
+This repo is now trimmed down to the core flow (PubMed + AI analysis) for faster installs and fewer moving parts.

 ## ✨ Features